Split Array into Consecutive Subsequences

 and [3,4,5]

-, the algorithm returns false, as it cannot be split into two subsequences of at least length 3 with consecutive integers.
+, the algorithm returns false because you can't split it into two subsequences of at least length 3.

 is already sorted.